 College Clubs and Organizations

-The college offers more than 40 competitive student clubs and organizations.
-Discover your passion and Learn by Doing alongside fellow students and active faculty.
+The college offers more than 50 student clubs and organizations.
+Discover your passion and Learn by Doing alongside fellow students.
 There is truly something for everyone!

 The College of Agriculture, Food and Environmental Sciences offers programs reflecting the growing diversity of choices available and skills required in modern agriculture, life sciences, and related professions.
 With three M.S. degrees, 10 specializations and a Master of Agricultural Education, our graduate program encompasses the wide range of disciplines.